Kashibrown/Kashibrown/README.md

 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PYTHON libraries.
 - 👯 I’m looking to collaborate with teams of software developers.
 - 🤔 I’m looking for help with building more projects with python.
-- 💬 Ask me about anything
+- 💬 Ask me about anything related to python for now lol
 - 📫 How to reach me: kashibrwn@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am adventurous

 -->

 #### Connect with me: